Skip to content

 What is a colonoscopy?

 In addition to colonoscopy, there is also sigmoidoscopy or rectoscopy (examination of the rectum) and gastroscopy (examination of the stomach).
-This procedure involves a closer inspection of the digestive tract, including the esophagus, stomach, and duodenum.
+This procedure involves a more detailed examination of the digestive tract (oesophagus, stomach and duodenum).

 When do you need a colonocopy?

-Colonoscopy is a key tool in the diagnosis of intestinal diseases – it allows for the early detection and treatment of a wide range of conditions:
+Colonoscopy is a key tool in the diagnosis of intestinal diseases.
+It enables the early detection and treatment of a wide variety of complaints:

 Diverticulosis / Diverticulitis

-In a colonoscopy, the main goal is to detect possible diverticula, polyps, or narrowings, which can be surgically removed if necessary, and to rule out other conditions such as colorectal cancer, Crohn’s disease, and others.
+The main purpose of a colonoscopy is to examine for possible diverticula, polyps or narrowings so that these can be surgically removed if necessary, and also to rule out other diseases (bowel cancer, Crohn’s disease, etc.).

 Chronic inflammatory bowel disease

 Diseases such as Crohn’s disease and ulcerative colitis are classified as chronic inflammatory bowel diseases (IBD) and affect between 60,000 and 80,000 people in Austria.
-The symptoms of these two diseases include chronic diarrhea, abdominal pain, weight loss, as well as fatigue and exhaustion.
-More specific symptoms of the diseases include:
+The symptoms of these two diseases include chronic diarrhoea, abdominal pain, weight loss, fatigue and exhaustion.
+For differentiation:

 Colon cancer prevention

-A preventive colonoscopy offers the opportunity to detect polyps (adenomas) at an early stage, which could otherwise develop into colorectal cancer.
-These are immediately removed during the same examination (polypectomy).
-This actively prevents the development of colorectal cancer!
+Preventive colonoscopy offers the opportunity to detect polyps (adenomas) at an early stage, which can subsequently lead to bowel cancer.
+These are removed immediately during the same examination (polypectomy).
+This actively prevents the development of bowel cancer!

 Mann hält sich den Bauch wegen Schmerzen und krümpt sich